davidctinescu/zres/README.md

 ## Windows support:
 - Currently windows is not supported, letting this be a UNIX only programming language (for now)
 - Why?
-I cant WIN64 to not error out every time i try to compile the file.
+I cant print to stdout, if anyone knows a fix, please let me know!

 ## Author
 windowsbuild3r